A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Optimal AR models for synthetic isotropic turbulence generation

 The first and second constraints derive from the definition of vectors $\textbf{j}$ and $\textbf{l}$.
 The third constraint introduces the parameter $\Delta$, that regulates the maximum difference between the regression lags included in the AR model and the corresponding autocovariance equations included in the equation system that provides the model parameters.
 It has been observed that large differences between elements $j_i$ and $l_i$ may derive into numerical instabilities during the optimisation process.
 Note that $\Delta =0$ means that $\textbf{l} = \textbf{j}$.

 The analysis includes a benchmark exercise for a number of models, which are compared for the same model parsimony.
 The range $N=1,...,10$ is considered in what follows.
-The benchmark comparison includes the following models:
+The benchmark comparison includes the following models (italic letters are employed to denote the models):